WPP-Public/Potato-ACE/src/ace/components/modal/README.md

 ```

 ### Modal that triggers another Modal
-Example of a Modal that has a trigger for another Modal and makes use of the `ace-modal-changed` custom event.
+Example of a Modal that has a trigger for another Modal and makes use of the `ace-modal-visibility-changed` custom event.
 When the second Modal's trigger in the first Modal is clicked, the first Modal is hidden and the second Modal shown.
-When the second Modal is closed and its `ace-modal-changed` custom event is dispatched, the first Modal is shown again.
+When the second Modal is closed and its `ace-modal-visibility-changed` custom event is dispatched, the first Modal is shown again.

 The JavaScript used by this example is shown below.